jeremyhorwich/experiences-app/README.md

 ### Frontend (React)

-1. Navigate to the `puzzles-saver-app` directory: cd puzzles-saver-app
+1. Navigate to the `frontend` directory: cd frontend

 2. Install dependencies:
 npm install

-3. Create a `.env` file in the `puzzles-saver-app` directory with the following content:
+3. Create a `.env` file in the `frontend` directory with the following content:
 VITE_BACKEND_BASE_URL=http://127.0.0.1:8000 # Replace with your FastAPI backend URL

 5. Start the React development server: